aditijain-11/eCom/README.md

 <br>

     **Note**: Due to some Dependency conflict with use-reducer-logger and babel we are using --force

 <br>

 - Server Side setup:
   - Move to server folder
-  - Run command in Terminal: `npm init -y`
+  - Run command in Terminal: `npm install`
   - For running backend: `npm start`

 <br>